 It can help to encourage talking about worries as there may be things that you can help with.

-Withdrawal from social activities is likely to happen as depression makes you feel like you don’t want to socialise, although socialising can often help as a distraction, or even have you talking about things that others can relate to can help you feel less alone.
+Withdrawal from social activities is likely to happen as depression makes you feel like you don’t want to socialise, although socialising can often help as a distraction, or even having you talking about things that others can relate to can help you feel less alone.